Swansboro, NC 28584

 info

 The gates to Terrapin Horse Center opened in 2004.
 Our primary goals are to provide a fun, healthy, safe and relaxed environment for horses and people to learn, grow and simply enjoy each other's company.
-We offer 2 barns with a total of 23 stalls on 24 acres in "the friendly city by the sea" of Swansboro, North Carolina.
+You'll often see someone napping or reading in the hammock after a ride.

 A biography, by nature elicits the past, some of the present and certainly none of the future, but that's not what we're about.
 Our future makes us smile.